In a perfect world, we wouldn’t have to write this guide.

-And if you consider the alternatives which are a dog not being taken into a family in the first place (even if it’s only for 6 months or a year), or a dog just being left to fend for themselves on the street – we would rather give this information to those who want to do the right thing for their dog.
+Additionally, if you consider the alternatives to rehoming, which can include the dog not being taken into a family in the first place (even if it’s only for 6 months or a year), or a dog just being left to fend for themselves on the street – we would rather give this information to those who want to do the right thing for their dog.

 How To Rehome Your German Dog or Puppy Shepherd Safely